 Kingsborough Community College is accredited by the Middle States Commission on Higher Education and offers a Nursing Program that is approved by the New York State Education Department.
-This nursing education program is a candidate for accreditation by the Accreditation Commission for Education in Nursing; 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326.
-The graduate receives an Associate in Applied Science Degree and is eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+This nursing education program is accredited by the Accreditation Commission for Education in Nursing; 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326.
+The graduate receives an Associate in Applied Science Degree and is eligible to take the Nurses (NCLEX-RN).